decentralized-identity/trust-establishment/spec/spec.md

 ### Formations

+A formation describes a way to structure a trust document.
+It can be thought of as a "formula" to build the document.

 Each formation builds off of the concepts outlined in the [Base Model](#base-model) and [Trust Topic](#trust-topic) sections of this specification. [[ref:JSON Schema]]s can be found for each formation in the [JSON Schema](#json-schema) section.

 #### Formation 1: Topic Oriented